jkoseki/DAIS/README.md

 Running DAIS.bash in the execution directory creates all necessary scripts and calculation directories.
 At that time, the structure in the execution directory will be as follows.

 ![image](https://github.com/user-attachments/assets/d9b8753f-5f29-49cf-971d-9c1b291d3eeb)

+Within each Bash, the number of Cases, the number of PDBs (snapshots), and (only if parallelism is possible) the number of parallelisms must be specified.
+- numcase  :  number of Cases
+- numtpdf  :  number of PSBs
+- nproc    :  number of parallel CPU cores